 6. Lotus Evija

 Lotus Evija will start production in 2020.
-Powering the Lotus Evija are four independent electric motors producing 493 HP each and a battery of 2,000 kWh.
+Powering the Lotus Evija are four independent electric motors producing 493 HP each.
+In addition, the electric range of Lotus Evija is 215 miles (346 km) as per the WLTP cycle.
 The CEO of Lotus has expressed his intention to go toe-to-toe against the Tesla Roadster with the help of Lotus Evija.
-The estimated price of Lotus Evija is $2.1 million.
-The release date of this car is unknown at this point.
+The estimated price of Lotus Evija is $2.3 million.
+Lotus Evija is at the testing stage at present and thus the release date of this electric car is unknown at this point.

-7. Tesla Roadster 2020
+7. Tesla Roadster 2021

 9. Rivian R1S And R1T

 Rivian, an electric vehicle manufacturer based out of Detroit, Michigan, will launch two products in 2021, the Rivian R1T and R1S.
 While the former is a pickup truck, the latter is a 7-seater SUV; both of them, however, share several components, including battery packs.
-R1S and R1T come in three battery packs: 105, 135, 180 kWh that provide a range of 240, 310, and 410 miles, respectively.
+R1S and R1T come in three battery packs: 105, 135, 180 kWh that provide a range of 250+, 300+, and 400+ miles, respectively.
 Both of these electric cars will come with four independent electric motors for instantaneous torque.
 According to Rivian, the 135 kWh variant of the R1T is the fastest with 754 HP.
 It has a claimed 0-60 mph time of 3 seconds and a towing capacity of 11,000 pounds.

 10. Rimac C_Two

 Rimac C_Two is the current fastest car on the planet made by a company that began in 2008.
 C_Two features a 120 kWh battery pack, 0-60 mph time of 1.85 seconds, a top speed of 258 mph/ 415 km/h, and a battery range of 410 miles.
-This car costs a ridiculous $2 million, and only 150 of these will hit the roads.
+This car costs a ridiculous $2.1 million, and only 150 of these will hit the roads.
 Unfortunately, all 150 units have already been pre-sold.
 According to Rimac, the C_Two will also feature Level 4 autonomy, which it’ll achieve using a bunch of sensors, lidars, radars, and a highly accurate global positioning system.
 Rimac’s newness in the automotive world doesn’t negate the fact that the company makes some exceptionally great electric cars.
 Manufacturers like the Audi even plan to use Rimac’s expertise in developing the upcoming Audi R8 electric.